molnett/cert-manager-webhook-gandi/README.md

         kubectl delete gandi-credentials

 100. Uninstalling cert-manager:
 This is out of scope here.
-Refer to the official [documentation](https://cert-manager.io/docs/installation/uninstall/kubernetes/).
+Refer to the official [documentation][cert-manager-uninstall].

 ## Development